kennypeng15/minetracker-publisher/README.md

 ## Configuration
-- `last-published.txt` shoud contain only a string, which is the UTC timestamp of the last browser history URL sent to SNS.
+- `last-published.txt` should contain only a string, which is the UTC timestamp of the last browser history URL sent to SNS.
     - This is only considered when using `publisher.py`.
     - `manual-publisher.py` ignores the last published date and instead asks users directly for game URLs and timestamps.
 - A `.env` file is expected.